infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 ## Passing Props
 - use camelCase for props
-- use double quotes for JSX attribute values if you are passing them a *string*
+- use double quotes for JSX attribute values if you are passing them as a *string*

 ``` javascript
 class ComponentName extends Component {